DataFirst Corporation Privacy Shield Notice

 Inquiries and Complaints

-In compliance with the Privacy Shield Principles, DataFirst commits to resolve complaints about our handling of personal data in the EEA and Switzerland to which we are given access in reliance on the Privacy Shield Frameworks.
-Individuals in the European Economic Area or Switzerland with inquiries or complaints regarding this Notice or our privacy practices should first contact DataFirst by sending an email to firstname.lastname@example.org or by regular mail to the attention of:
+In compliance with the Privacy Shield Principles, DataFirst commits to resolve complaints about our handling of personal data in the EEA, the United Kingdom, and Switzerland to which we are given access in reliance on the Privacy Shield Frameworks.
+Individuals in the EEA, the United Kingdom, and Switzerland with inquiries or complaints regarding this Notice or our privacy practices should first contact DataFirst by sending an email to firstname.lastname@example.org or by regular mail to the attention of:

 2700 Sumner Blvd.